 Movement A.R.T. is designed for rehabilitation practitioners with a medically based qualification such as physiotherapy, osteopathy and chiroprators, as the course requires an understanding of manual treatment techniques, and clinical reasoning processes for a spectrum of ages and physical presentations.

-Part 1 includes:
+Course 1 includes:

 - Identification and assessment of these relationships to better understand the mechanism, or “why” behind the patient’s or client’s presentation.